amoux/david/README.md

 - 👨‍💻 In progress ( Web-App )

   - Vuepoint is an analytics web-application that helps content creators by automating the tedious task of manually having to scroll and read through multiple pages of comments to understand what an audience wants.
-And extracts the vital information that is relevant to each content creator without the noise!
+Extracting the vital information that is relevant to each content creator without the noise!

 - 📃 objectives:
   - Semantic analytics application for content creators.